Get ready for Making Tax Digital for Income Tax

 FAQs

-Who needs to comply with MTD for ITSA?
+Who needs to comply with MTD for IT?

 What counts as digital record-keeping?